 12. The Sunday Game theme music

-Remember those few years when they had gotten rid of it?
+Remember those few years when they got rid of it?
 Dark days, dark days indeed.

 14. Chawwwk Ices

-Every time you'd visit your Granny you were offered three things; 7up, Rich Tea bisuits, and a Choc Ice.
+Every time you'd visit your Granny you were offered three things; 7up, Rich Tea biscuits, and a Choc Ice.
 Sure was there any treat better?